ghostdogpr/caliban/vuepress/docs/docs/gateway.md

   )
 ```

-Use `Lookup.single` when the source fetches one object at a time.
+Use `Lookup.single` when the subgraph fetches one object at a time.
 Use `Lookup.list` when it accepts several keys in one request:

 - `Correlation.byKey` matches returned objects using a field such as `id`
 - `Correlation.ordered` matches results by their position in the returned list
 - `Argument.key("id")` reads the `id` from the object being fetched
-- `Argument.obj(...)` builds an input object expected by the source
+- `Argument.obj(...)` builds an input object expected by the subgraph
 - `Argument.batch(...)` builds one argument value for each requested object

-Prefer a batch lookup when the source supports it.
-It lets the gateway recall several objects with one source request.
+Prefer a batch lookup when the subgraph supports it.
+It lets the gateway recall several objects with one subgraph request.

 ## Configuring remote services